StIvesTabletop/stivestabletop.github.io/_posts/2021-09-22-fifteenth-session.md

 ![Irish Gauage](/images/posts/2021_09_22/IrishGauge01.jpg "Irish Gauge"){:class="img_post"}

-Simon W was very keen to try out his shiny new copy of [Irish Gauge][IG] a train route and trading game with a backstabbing element.
+Simon W was very keen to try out his shiny new copy of [Irish Gauge][IG] a train route and trading game with a backstabbing element, pitched to everyone as "choo choo stab stab".
 This started out quite amicably building train routes and having auctions to buy shares in the train companies, and then earning divendends on the routes.
 This was until the final couple of goes where the scarcity of cubes in the game - used for divendends and special interest points (cities) - meant that players managed to make certain train companies end up being worthless due to a lack of cubes for divendends!
 Even so, it was a close game with scores of 86, 89 and 90 pounds!

 ![Euphoria](/images/posts/2021_09_22/Euphoria01.jpg "Euphoria"){:class="img_post"}